klawik-j/sudoku-ocr/README.md

 ```
 board.solve()
 ```
-In case user just want to solve sudoku, without need of ocr it first.
+In case user just want to solve sudoku, without need to ocr it first.